CartoDB/documentation/app/content/spatial-extension-bq/sql-reference/random.md

 **Description**

-Returns the current version of the RANDOM module.
+Returns the current version of the random module.

 **Return type**